 Parents are often worried about how to develop Empathy in their children.
 They mostly do not expect a child to respond empathetic by nature.
-They focus on the ‘outcome’:
+Parents focus on the ‘outcome’:

 - You want your child to be nice and kind to other children or adults